Tips for Photo Shoots at Palm Springs Windmills!

 Tips for Photo Shoots at Palm Springs Windmills, Girl Who Travels the World

-If you’re more of a pro, consider bringing your own light source (like Chelsey did), for more professional shots…especially if you’ll be visiting at sunset.
+If you’re more of a pro, consider bringing your own light source (like Chelsey did), especially if visiting at sunset.

 Tips for Photo Shoots at Palm Springs Windmills, Girl Who Travels the World